rte-france/wattelse/wattelse/chatbot/backend/README.md

 # RAGBackend configurations

-`RAGBackend` configurations are handled using the `config` input argument.
+`RAGBackend` configuration is handled using the `config` input argument.
 It can either be:
 - `str`: an ID referencing a pre-defined config located in [configs](configs/)
 - `dict`: a config dict
 - `pathlib.Path`: a path to a config `.toml` file